iquiw/cabal-delete/README.rst

 Bug
 ---
-* cabal-delete cannot distinguish if same packages (same version) are installed in both global and user's package databases.
+* cabal-delete cannot distinguish if same packages (same version) are installed in both global and user's package databases when ``--all`` option is specified.

 TODO